biocatiit/website/content/pages/users_orientation.rst

     *   Wear gloves and an apron when working with materials that are hazardous to your skin, such as corrosive liquids and organic solvents.
-    *   Location: In the chemistry lab in the drawer next to the eyewear
+    *   Location: In the chemistry lab in the drawer next to the eye wear

 *   Work Gloves